 How to create anonymous inner class ?

 The creation of anonymous inner class is little different than normal class creation.
-It starts with new
+It starts with new keyword followed by the name of class/interface that need to be

 implemented.
 It's similar as constructor creation except that it has a body.
 These classes are declared and used to create one object in a single statement.
 The creation of anonymous